aniasobo/react-boilerplate/README.md

 ### 🌶 To build in dev mode with hot reloading

 `$ npm run dev:hot` - the state of your app will be preserved while changes are applied live.

+**While in dev, you can inspect runtime accessibility issues detected by React-axe in the console**

 ### ⦝ To view bundle sizes